thrbng/thrbng/README.md

 ###

-<p align="left">My name is TAHAR and I'm a student of Artificial Intelligence and its Applications, from USTO-MB university</p>
+<p align="left">My name is Tahar and I'm a student of Artificial Intelligence and its Applications, from USTO-MB university</p>

 ###